 - Eurasian boars will eat almost any agricultural crop as well as tree seeds and seedlings.

 - Their rooting and wallowing habits destroy crops and native vegetation, cause erosion, and negatively affect water quality.
+Every Eurasian boar in the wild is estimated to destroy 11 acres of wetland in its lifetime.

 Eurasian boars are highly adaptable and prolific.
 If weather is good and food is plentiful, Eurasian boars can breed as early as 6 months of age.
 They can breed several times a year and their litter size can range from 2-8, although litters as large as 10-12 have been reported.
 A Eurasian boar population can double in one year.